 Much of our financial success is directly related to the ability of our retailer and distributor partners to successfully market and sell our brands directly to consumers.
 If a retailer or distributor partner fails to satisfy contractual obligations or to otherwise meet our expectations, it may be difficult to locate an acceptable substitute partner.
 If we determine that it is necessary to make a change, we may experience increased costs, loss of customers, or increased credit or inventory risk.
 In addition, there is no guarantee that any replacement retailer or distributor partner will generate results that are more favorable than the terminated party.
 We currently do not have long-term contracts with any of our retailers.
 Sales to our retailers and distributors are generally on an order-by-order basis and are subject to rights of cancellation and rescheduling by our wholesale customers.
 We use the timing of delivery dates for our wholesale customer orders as a key factor in forecasting our sales and earnings for future periods.
 If any of our major customers experience a significant downturn in business or fail to remain committed to our products or brands, these customers could postpone, reduce, or discontinue purchases from us, which could result in us failing to meet our forecasted results.
 These risks have been exacerbated recently as our key retail customers are operating within a retail industry that continues to undergo significant structural changes fueled by technology and the internet, changes in consumer purchasing behavior and a shrinking retail footprint.
-We may lose key retail and wholesale customers, or a significant reduction in purchases from one of these customers could result in a significant decline in sales, write-downs of excess inventory, or increased discounts to our customers, any of which could have a material adverse effect on our financial condition or results of operations.
+We may lose key retail and wholesale customers if they fail to manage the impact of the rapidly changing retail environment.
+Any loss of one of these key customers, the financial collapse or bankruptcy of one of these customers, or a significant reduction in purchases from one of these customers could result in a significant decline in sales, writedowns of excess inventory, or increased discounts to our customers, any of which could have a material adverse effect on our financial condition or results of operations.